CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/flows/run-flow/run-flow-async-block.md

 ### Execution Task

-The Execution task referring to an instance of the [Flow][Flow Property].
+The [Execution Task][] referring to an instance of the [Flow][Flow Property].

-The newly created task will be saved to a variable of type [IExecutionTask][] , where the key is the name of the variable and the item is the value of the variable.
+The newly created task will be saved to a variable of type [IExecutionTask][], a task that represents the execution of an asynchronous flow.

 | | |
 |--------------------|---------------------------|